-- Better Business Act A coalition of businesses committed to ensuring companies are working to improve their impact on the environment - Sustaineers A community of business professionals who are committed to achieving global sustainability goals - The Broadway Initiative Collaboration between business organisations to support net zero and environmental goals - The Net Zero Innovation Network (NZIN) Brings together businesses, anchor institutions, universities and others to support a more sustainable future by promoting innovation.
+- Better Business Act A coalition of businesses committed to ensuring companies are working to improve their impact on the environment - The Broadway Initiative Collaboration between business organisations to support net zero and environmental goals - The Net Zero Innovation Network (NZIN) Brings together businesses, anchor institutions, universities and others to support a more sustainable future by promoting innovation.
 NZIN is working to make Essex a centre of excellence for innovation in addressing climate change and is developing a pipeline of projects where members work collectively to help Essex become a net zero county by 2050.
-You can learn more about the network and if your business is eligible to join by contacting NZIN@essex.gov.uk.
+You can learn more about the network and if your business is eligible to join by contacting NZIN@essex.gov.uk. - The South East Business Hub part of BEST Growth Hub.
+It works to develop economic activity and support businesses.
+It hosts a number of resources for SMEs including a Net Zero portal. - Eco Schools which inspires and empowers children; raises environmental awareness; improves the setting environment; creates financial savings and provides action plans for focus areas.

-Funding
+8. Funding